hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

        """
        Processes a list of numbers by sorting it in ascending order.

-       Args:
+       :param data: A list of integers to be sorted.
-           data (List[int]): A list of integers to be sorted.
+       :type data: List[int]

-       Returns:
+       :returns: The sorted list of integers.
-           List[int]: The sorted list of integers.
+       :rtype: List[int]

-       Example:
+       :Example:
            >>> process_data([3, 1, 2])
            [1, 2, 3]
        """